 Gratitude experts believe three is the number you should target and it’s best to start or end your day with three gratitudes.
 Not just simple, but easy too.
-One problem: it’s also easy to forget.
+Of course, it’s also as easy to forget.
 Because it doesn’t quite give you the feeling that you are working hard enough to improve your life.
 As ironic as that is, we all need an element of effort to sustain our habits and believe in their pay-offs.

 Time for some effort: It’s the thing mom would repeatedly prod you about when you were a child.
 No, not the one about whether you peed your pants again; that was just me.
 It’s the one about what you should say to the random aunt for her generous donation of 101 rupees toward your welfare: Thank You!

 The Thank You goes from a thoughtful response to a perfunctory courtesy.
 You reach that age when the only person you listen to is Eminem and he asks you to shut up and be Grateful.
 You go around feeling grateful because some kid in Africa cannot eat cheese popcorn like you do etc., and eventually the idea turns into some sort of a self-improvement exercise.

 And what’s with the thing about being grateful to the farmer when you sit down to eat?
 I mean it’s deep and all that, but there’s this guy/gal/mum who brought you/cooked the food standing right there.
+Did you thank them?
 I am not saying you are like this.
 I am saying this is what takes real effort.
-This is what we (I) need to do more of.
+This is what we need to do more of.

 If you read so far, Thank You!
 I am sorry about all the pee talk.
 That cute girl couldn’t have been more wrong when she said there’s no Sorry and Thank You between friends.
-In her defence, she was 10, and really cute!
+In her defense, she was 10, and really cute!
 There is Thank You and Sorry between friends.